 Adding a Project to the MSHS Clinical Research Pages

-The Office of Research Services (ORS) maintains the clinical trials webpages for the Icahn School of Medicine at Mount Sinai.
-To list, update, or close a clinical research project, please complete this online form.
+Digital Marketing maintains the clinical trials webpages for the Mount Sinai Health System using data from the ClinicalTrials.gov website.
+To add, modify, or remove clinical research studies that are not registered with ClinicalTrials.gov, please complete this online form.
 View and search for current clinical trials.

 The following Local Census Statistics for East Harlem and the Upper East Side can provide researchers with the basis for feasibility studies and for describing the populations you plan to enroll for your grant proposals: